wloving77/dmtl4-MCS/src/introduction.md

 ![National Science Foundation Logo](static/480px-NSF_Official_logo_Med_Res.png "National Science Foundation" =100x)

+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

+The views expressed in this article are those of the author(s) and do not necessarily reflect the views, policies, or positions of the University of Virginia.

+This work expresses cetain technical juddgments by the author based on observation and experience but not on outcomes of scientific testing.
+No IRBs have been needed orsought.
+No student data in any form has been reported outside of official reporting channels.
+It was an experience of figuring out just how much of the ____ could be cut as distraction while revealing all of the required context of the course, in better ways that can be done in CS2: first-order discrete math courses.

-## The Two Intellectual and Linguistic Pillars of Computer Science
+## Two Pillars of Computer Science

-The formal languages of computer science, and the fundamental patterns of thought that they enable and support, fall into two broad overlapping categories: languages for *conputations*, programming  languages, and languages for *reasoning*.
-Expressions in programming langauges specify executable computations.
-Expressions in reasoning languages express testable claims, and tests thereof, about states of affairs in all manner of abstract and physical *worlds* of interest.
-The two linguistic pillars then, not disjoint, are *programming* Languages and *reasoning* languages.
+Computation and reasoning are two great partially intertwined pillars of computer science.
+Consequently we have languages for expressing *conputations*, namely *programming* languages, and languages for expressing *propositions* over diverse structures and for reasoning about their properties: of being unsatisfiable, satisfiable, or valid.

+The use of programming langauges to specify computations is familiar territory even to the earliest computer science students.
+Expressions in reasoning languages, by contrast, express propositions about given *worlds* along with valid forms of reasoning about the truth, or satisfiability, or validity of such propositions in particular worlds.
+Two connected linguistic pillars of the field are *programming* Languages and *reasoning* languages.

 In languages like the one we use in this coures, they are interwoven intricately into a unified linguistic whole enabled by an amazing conceptual unification, the Curry-Howard correspondence.
 It names the insight that formalized reasoning of fundamental kinds can be cast as programming.
 Proofs are programs!
 That idea is the hook for engaging computer scientists: explain it in terms they they already understand and love.